Han8931/gorae/README.md

 - `:search` relies on Poppler’s `pdftotext` and `pdfinfo` utilities (the same package that powers previews).
 Make sure they’re installed so content/metadata extraction works.

 TODO
-- Update reading state to reading of a file as I opened it.
-- Cursor position after going back to the parent dir
 - UI improvement
 - logo command
 - Command autocomplete
 - Command history by up/down arrows
-- Screen renew or update key or auto
 - Page count

 AI features: